Top Ten Things to Do in Las Vegas with Kids

 9. A trip up the Stratosphere.
 Another one for those who like dizzying heights and thrilling rides.
 For $16 per adult and $10 per child you can head up to the viewing platform over 1100 feet in the air.
 If your kids are real adrenalin junkies they will enjoy the rides though they are definitely not for the feint at heart and strictly for older kids.
 Ride prices are $12-13 but packages can be bought that include tower admission and multiple rides.

 10. Shark Tank Water-slide at The Golden Nugget.
 A three-story water-slide that goes through a shark tank?
 Yes this sounds insane but it’s perfectly safe.
 Where else in the world would you get the opportunity to do something this crazy?
 Provided they aren’t scared, your kids will love it.
 Most hotel pools in Las Vegas are only open for guest but non-guests can use the pool here for a fee.
 Besides the Shark Tank you’ll also get access to the pool and Jacuzzi.
-It would be a nice place to spend a few hours.
-Adults cost $20, kids under 11 are $15 and under twos are free.
+For non-hotel guests, entrance is $25 for adults, kids free.
+The Golden Nugget is actually a great, affordable place for families to stay in Las Vegas.
+Get 20% off at The Golden Nugget by clicking here.

 If you’re running low on cash in Las Vegas check out my list of the Top Ten FREE Things to Do in Las Vegas with Kids.